Vehicle Activity between Givons Grove and Denbies Roundabouts Consultation

 The nearby Zig Zag Road is an additional area now being recommended for inclusion in the PSPO area.
 This follows consultation responses from the Police and National Trust, who own the road, detailing similar reports of anti-social behaviour by drivers and riders being reported to them, extending to the area up to Box Hill.

-Whilst the police have a number of powers to enforce aspects of this anti-social driver and rider behaviour, the additional enforcement opportunities afforded by a PSPO would include the ability to issue fixed penalty notices on the spot if the activity in contravention of the Order is witnessed by enforcement officers.
+Whilst the police – the lead agency – have a number of powers to enforce aspects of this anti-social driver and rider behaviour, the additional enforcement opportunities afforded by a PSPO will mean our Joint Enforcement Team (JET) officers will also have delegated authority to enforce.
+Both the police and the JET will be able to issue fixed penalty notices on the spot if the activity in contravention of the Order is witnessed by enforcement officers.

 The consultation did not include questions around methods of enforcement.
 The results of the consultation were to inform MVDC and the police of driver behaviour in the identified area.